-OPTION 3: GROWTH OF THE EQUINE PRECINCT TO THE SOUTH, RURAL RESIDENTIAL TO THE NORTH AND THE EAST [PREFERRED OPTION]
+ALTERNATIVE 3: GROWTH OF THE EQUINE PRECINCT TO THE SOUTH, RURAL RESIDENTIAL TO THE NORTH AND THE EAST

-Option three investigates utilisation of a large proportion of the investigation area for future rural residential, commercial and tourism uses.
+Alternative three investigates utilisation of a large proportion of the investigation area for future rural residential, commercial and tourism uses.

-The option varies from option one with greyhound focused rural allotments to the north west of the site, providing segregation from the equine living land.
-This replaces the commercial uses identified in option one.
+This alternative concept varies from alternative one with greyhound focused rural allotments to the North West of the site, providing segregation from the equine living land.
+This replaces the commercial uses identified in alternative one.

-The area south west of Sevens Creek could be an ideal location for a major visitor accommodation offer, which can leverage off the harness and greyhound racing operations.
+The area south west of Seven Creeks could be an ideal location for a major visitor accommodation offer, which can leverage off the harness and greyhound racing operations.
 The accommodation establishment should be of high quality design and be able to support key market gaps in tourist accommodation, as well as maximising the exposure to the natural setting of the area.